QuietMonkey/AIChatBot/README.md

 ### Installing

+* Clone the project on your local machine
-* Ensure that you have the correct node version
+* Ensure that you have the correct node version (can be done automaticly with nvm)
-* npm i
-* create .env file in root and put your OPENAI_API_KEY
+* Create .env file in server and put your OPENAI_API_KEY
+* npm i in root

 ### Executing program

-* npm run cli
+* npm run start in root
-* Then you can begin the discussion in CLI
+* Server is listening on port 8000
+* Client is available on http://localhost:5173/

 ## Authors